charlewn/python-for-real/README.md

 Some pythonic files.

-web: flask skeleton of flask app.
+web: skeleton of flask app.

 desktop: use of electron, node and flask to create a cross-platform app.